umyelab/LabGym/README.md

 ![alt text](https://github.com/yujiahu415/LabGym/blob/master/Examples/Categorizer_interactive_advanced.gif?raw=true)

-To train a **Categorizer** of this mode, you can sort the behavior examples (**Animation** and **Pattern Image**) according to the behaviors / social roles of the 'main character' highlighted in a magenta-color-coded 'spotlight'.
+To train a **Categorizer** of this mode, you can sort the behavior examples (**Animation** and **Pattern Image**) according to the behaviors/social roles of the 'main character' highlighted in a magenta-color-coded 'spotlight'.
 In the four pairs of behavior examples below, behaviors are 'taking the offer', 'being taken', 'being held', and 'offering peanut', respectively.

 ![alt text](https://github.com/yujiahu415/LabGym/blob/master/Examples/Behavior_examples_interactive_advanced.gif?raw=true)